Ashhab95/Reversi-Othello/README.md

 ## About

-This is a class project for COMP 424, McGill University, Fall 2024.
-The student agent was developed by Kazi Ashhab Rahman [kazi.a.rahman@mail.mcgill.ca].
+Developed by Kazi Ashhab Rahman [kazi.a.rahman@mail.mcgill.ca].

 ---